 Yorkshire Powerhouse thinking on employment law

-You’ve read our HR advice – have you any questions?
+You’ve read our Employment Law – have you any questions?

 Here at Yorkshire Powerhouse, we’re happy to help as much as possible – is there anything else we can do to help you, do you have any further questions or can we help introduce you to an expert – please let us know: